zeroInterest/zeroInterest.github.io/_posts/money-and-the-ascent-of-bitcoin/2021-09-05-money-and-the-ascent-of-bitcoin.md

 * Bitcoin does not currently serve any of the functions that money should have: it is not used as a general means of payment, price volatility does not favor it as a store of value, and because of the preceding points, it is not used as a unit of account.
 * Therefore, Bitcoin cannot currently be considered money.
 * Despite this, Bitcoin is in the process of becoming a store of value, due to a downward trend in its volatility that has led more and more economic agents to believe that its conversion to a store of value is possible in the near future and, in turn, has solidified its position.
+* The beginning of the development of Bitcoin as a store of value arises from an irrationality of origin.
-* Therefore, if the current trend is not affected by external shocks, Bitcoin is likely to become a store of value in the near future.
+* If the current trend is not affected by external shocks, Bitcoin is likely to become a store of value in the near future.
 * This would lead more economic agents to accept Bitcoin as a means of payment and thus open the way for the development of its function as a generalized means of payment.

+# Code

+You can find the code used to compute Bitcoin's downside volatility and create Figure 1 [here](https://github.com/zeroInterest/zeroInterest.github.io/blob/master/_posts/money-and-the-ascent-of-bitcoin/bitcoin-downside-risk.R).